 - 22.5ml Sweet Vermouth

-Stir with ice, strain into a chilled coup, or over a large cube.
+Stir with ice and strain into a chilled coup, or over a large cube.
 Garnish with an expressed orange twist.

 New York Sour

-Many of us first met the whiskey sour as a standard pour of Jack or Jim diluted with a sour mix from a soda gun at our local dive.
-This interpretation doesn’t do classic justice.
+Many of us first encountered the whiskey sour as a standard pour of Jack or Jim diluted with a sour mix from a soda gun at our local dive.
+This interpretation doesn’t do the classic justice.
 A whiskey sour can be made in two styles.
-The “Boston” sour is whiskey, simple syrup, lemon juice, bitters, and egg whites.
+The “Boston” sour is made with whiskey, simple syrup, lemon juice, bitters, and egg whites.
 The “New York” whiskey sour drops the egg whites and adds a red wine float.